Bonds And Types Of Bonds

 - Fixed Income Source – Even though the income generated by stocks is higher, bonds are less risky investment options, offering a fixed and stable income source.
 Investors can be assured of steady and fixed interest earnings over a long tenure with bonds.

 - Capital Preservation – Issuers of bonds are obliged to repay the bond’s face value after the maturity period along with interest payments at a specific rate.
 With such an obligation of repayment, there is a marginal risk of running a loss.

 - Tax Benefits – One of the significant benefits of bonds is their tax-free feature.
 There are several tax-free bonds available in the market.
 Retail investors falling under a higher tax bracket can purchase such bonds to minimise their tax outgo.

 - Risk-free investment – Bonds issued by GOI are risk-free investments.
 Although the yields from such bonds are not as high as in equity shares, the principal is not at risk.
 Investors will assuredly realise their invested amount on maturity along with periodic returns.
 The fact that the government backs these bonds makes it all the more risk-free, as there is only a marginal chance of default.

-- Easy Portfolio Diversification – In recent times, many online platforms like KredX are providing such bonds.
+- Easy Portfolio Diversification – In recent times, many online platforms are providing such bonds.
 Investors can now buy bonds online from the comfort of their home and optimise their investment portfolio.
 Since the face value of bonds remains unaffected by market fluctuations, investing in such bonds allows investors to cope with market dips easily.